Nazek-Altayeb/kush_magazine/README.md

 ## User Stories

 1. As a website owner I want to:
+   - Create a database.
    - Manage access priviliges.
 2. As a Moderator I want to:
    - Write, update and delete my own articles.
-3. As a user I want to:
+3. As a user I can:
-   - comment on articles, and like.
+   - comment on articles.
+   - Like articles.
-   - I can search for an article.
+   - Search for an article.
-   - I can filter articles according to topics.
+   - Filter articles according to topics.
    - Bookmark articles.
 4. As a guest I want to:
    - Read articles.
+   - Search for an article.

 ## Design